plentymarkets/plugin-elastic-export-check-24-de/meta/documents/user_guide_en.md

 _Tab.
 1: Settings for the data format **Check24DE-Plugin**_

-### 2.2 Available columns of the data format Check24DE-Plugin.
+### 2.2 Available columns of the data format Check24DE plugin

 | **Column name**        | **Explanation** |
 | :---                   | :--- |